jasjastone/qr_flutter/README.md

+### DONT USE THIS AS THIS IS FOR PERSONAL USE ONLY
 <img src="https://storage.googleapis.com/product-logos/logo_qr_flutter.png" align="center" width="200">

 QR.Flutter is a Flutter library for simple and fast QR code rendering via a Widget or custom painter.